vermosen/RcppEigen-Lite/README.md

 # RcppUtils
 a minimalist version of RcppEigen to be used in a C++ build tree with a separate eigen dependency.
+It also comes with a conan recipe.